|

 - 1982 - Sharie Langford, California, sets women's bowling series record of 853.

-- 1983 - Vladimir Salnikov (USSR) sets 400 metre freestyle swimming record.
+- 1983 - Vladimir Salnikov (USSR) sets 400-metre freestyle swimming record.

 - 1984 - First brother combo to win Gold and Silver in same event at the Olympics (Phil and Steve Mahre-Slalom).

-- 1984 - 14th winter Olympics games close at Sarajevo, Yugoslavia.
+- 1984 - XIV Olympic Winter Games close at Sarajevo, Yugoslavia.

 - 1987 - Less than a month after re-signing, Oakland Athletics pitcher Vida Blue retires.